FarronF/limerick-council-meetings/meetings/2020/06/10-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West  - 4th March 2020.md

 dedicated Liaison Officer has been appointed to the project.
 Discussion took place on route

-selection, funding and environmental impact.---
+selection, funding and environmental impact.
+---
 3

 4.